ekamil/kindle-vocab-md/packages/kindle-vocab-cli/README.md

 The script shouldn't delete anything, but better safe than sorry!

+## Usage

+1. Connect Kindle with a cable, mount it
+2. (Optional) Copy Kindle's database to your drive
+   `cp /Volumes/Kindle/system/vocabulary/vocab.db ./vocab.db`
+3. Run the script with `npx @ekamil/kindle-vocab-cli --database ./vocab.db --output ./out`
+4. Enjoy words and books in the `./out` directory

 ## Features

 - grabs all words and books from your Kindle vocabulary database